 - Synergy – use a holistic approach to the law and legal system by promoting coherence within the national legal framework.

-- Adaptability – allows flexibility in the choice of the appropriate instrument to implement the law.
+- Adaptability – allows flexibility in choosing the appropriate instrument to implement the law.

 The normative level of implementing measures is based on

 - The extent of legislative intervention – repeal of existing conflicting laws, implementing corresponding supporting laws, following a five-pronged EU test for compliance.
-It may be a repeal and replace, delegated legislation, administrative implementation, or other methods to ensure compliance.
+It may be a repeal and replacement, delegated legislation, administrative implementation, or other methods to ensure compliance.

 - The type of EU instrument –